 Because we operate in the highly technical field of research and development of small molecule drugs, we rely in part on trade secret protection in order to protect our proprietary trade secrets and unpatented know-how.
 However, trade secrets are difficult to protect, and we cannot be certain that others will not develop the same or similar technologies on their own.
 We have taken steps, including entering into confidentiality agreements with our employees, consultants, outside scientific collaborators, sponsored researchers and other advisors, to protect our trade secrets and unpatented know-how.
 These agreements generally require that the other party keep confidential and not disclose to third parties all confidential information developed by the party or made known to the party by us during the course of the party's relationship with us.
 We also typically obtain agreements from these parties which provide that inventions conceived by the party in the course of rendering services to us will be our exclusive property.
 However, these agreements may not be honored and may not effectively assign intellectual property rights to us.
 Further, we have limited control, if any, over the protection of trade secrets developed by our licensors.
-Enforcing a claim that a party illegally obtained and is using our trade secrets or know-how is difficult, expensive and time consuming, and the outcome is unpredictable.
-In addition, courts outside the United States may be less willing to protect trade secrets or know-how.
+Enforcing a claim that a party illegally obtained and is using our trade secrets or know-how.
 The failure to obtain or maintain trade secret protection could adversely affect our competitive position.